fastoch/Deploying-Windows-with-ADK-MDT-and-WDS/README.md

 We can use a tool like VMware Workstation to create our VMs.
 - Once we have set up the ADDS (domain controller) server, we need to add the DHCP role to it.
 - After that, we need to set up a dedicated Windows Server VM with the WDS role
-- The WDS server then needs to be joined to our AD domain
+- The WDS server then needs to be registered to our AD domain
 - It's **recommended** to create an **NTFS partition** on our WDS server.
   - That partition will host our images, PXE boot files and other WDS-related files.
 - We also need 2 PXE clients (W10 and W11) to test our PXE boot